Tips for Traveling and Dining Out with Food Allergies

 While it is exciting to get a break from your normal routine, there is one aspect of your life you won't be able to get a break from and that is your food allergies.
-That is why we must plan for our restrictions accordingly, especially when traveling and dining out!
+That is why we must plan for our restrictions accordingly, especially when traveling and dining out with food allergies.
+We have a series of tips we live by and want to share with you!

-Here are some tips we follow to manage my food allergies when we are traveling:
+Here are some tips we follow for traveling and dining out with food allergies

 There has been times we are amazed by the response of a restaurant, both good and bad.
 In our experience, we usually gear towards Italian restaurants first when traveling as they would typically have salmon on the menu and olive oil in the kitchen.
 However, never assume!
 We have spoken to many "Italian" restaurants that don't even use olive oil at all.
 This is why we always reach out ahead of time.